Krithika-MH/Fampay-Data-Engineering---Assessment/readme.md

-FamPay Data Engineering Assessment
-Overview

-This project is a solution to the FamPay Data Engineering assessment.
-The objective is to transform two years of daily stock price data into monthly summaries and compute common technical indicators for multiple stock symbols.

-The solution is implemented using Python and pandas, with a focus on correctness, clarity, and modular design.

-Problem Statement

-Given daily stock price data for the last two years for 10 stock tickers, the task is to:

-Aggregate daily data into monthly summaries

-Compute OHLC values for each month

-Calculate technical indicators including Simple Moving Averages and Exponential Moving Averages

-Store the processed results in separate output files for each ticker

-Solution Approach

-The solution performs the following steps:

-Load and preprocess the daily stock price data

-Resample the data to monthly frequency using month end dates

-Compute monthly OHLC values

-Open: first trading day open price of the month

-High: maximum price within the month

-Low: minimum price within the month

-Close: last trading day close price of the month

-Volume: total traded volume for the month

-Calculate technical indicators based on monthly closing prices

-SMA 10

-SMA 20

-EMA 10

-EMA 20

-Partition the final dataset by ticker and write results to CSV files

-Validate output structure and row counts

-Project Structure
+# FamPay Data Engineering Assessment

+## Author
+M Krithika

+---

+## Overview

+This repository contains a complete and correct solution to the **FamPay Data Engineering Assessment**.

+The objective of this project is to transform two years of daily stock price data into clean monthly summaries and compute commonly used technical indicators for multiple stock symbols.
+The solution is designed with correctness, readability, and modularity in mind, following good data engineering practices.

+The entire pipeline is implemented in Python using the pandas library.

+---

+## Problem Statement

+Given daily stock price data for the last two years for **10 stock tickers**, the task is to:

+- Aggregate daily stock data into monthly summaries
+- Compute monthly OHLC values
+- Calculate technical indicators such as Simple Moving Averages and Exponential Moving Averages
+- Store the processed results in separate output files for each ticker

+---

+## Solution Approach

+The solution performs the following steps in sequence:

+1. Load and preprocess the daily stock price data
+2. Resample the data to monthly frequency using **month-end dates**
+3. Compute monthly OHLC values:
+   - **Open**: First trading day open price of the month
+   - **High**: Maximum price within the month
+   - **Low**: Minimum price within the month
+   - **Close**: Last trading day close price of the month
+4. Calculate technical indicators based on **monthly closing prices**:
+   - SMA 10
+   - SMA 20
+   - EMA 10
+   - EMA 20
+5. Ensure exactly **24 months of data per ticker**
+6. Partition the final dataset by ticker
+7. Write the results to individual CSV files
+8. Validate output structure and row counts

+---

+## Project Structure

 fampay-assessment/
 ├── main.py
 ├── stock_data.csv
 ├── output/
 │ ├── result_AAPL.csv
 │ ├── result_AMD.csv
 │ ├── result_AMZN.csv
 │ ├── result_AVGO.csv
 │ ├── result_CSCO.csv
 │ ├── result_MSFT.csv
 │ ├── result_NFLX.csv
 │ ├── result_PEP.csv
 │ ├── result_TMUS.csv
 │ └── result_TSLA.csv
 ├── README.md
 └── requirements.txt

+---

-Requirements
+## Requirements

-Python 3.8 or higher
+- Python 3.8 or higher

-pandas
+- pandas

+---

-Installation
+## Installation

-Install the required dependencies using pip:
+Install the required dependency using pip:

 pip install pandas

-Or using the requirements file:
+Or install from the requirements file:

 pip install -r requirements.txt

+---

-Dataset
+## Dataset

-Download the dataset from the following repository:
+Download the dataset from the following GitHub repository:

 https://github.com/sandeep-tt/tt-intern-dataset

-Save the file as stock_data.csv in the project root directory.
+Save the file as `stock_data.csv` in the project root directory.

-You can also download it using:

-wget -O stock_data.csv https://raw.githubusercontent.com/sandeep-tt/tt-intern-dataset/main/stock_data.csv

-Input Data Schema
-date,volume,open,high,low,close,adjclose,ticker

-Tickers included:
+### Tickers Included

 AAPL, AMD, AMZN, AVGO, CSCO, MSFT, NFLX, PEP, TMUS, TSLA

+---

-Output Data Schema
+## Output Data Schema

-Each output file contains monthly aggregated data with the following columns:
+Each output file contains **monthly aggregated data** with the following columns:

-date,open,high,low,close,volume,sma_10,sma_20,ema_10,ema_20

-Column descriptions:
+### Column Descriptions

-date: month end date
+- **date**: Month-end date

-open: first trading day open price of the month
+- **open**: First trading day open price of the month

-high: highest price during the month
+- **high**: Highest price during the month

-low: lowest price during the month
+- **low**: Lowest price during the month

-close: last trading day close price of the month
+- **close**: Last trading day close price of the month

-volume: total traded volume during the month

-sma_10: 10 month simple moving average of close price
+- **sma_10**: 10-month simple moving average of closing price

-sma_20: 20 month simple moving average of close price
+- **sma_20**: 20-month simple moving average of closing price

-ema_10: 10 month exponential moving average of close price
+- **ema_10**: 10-month exponential moving average of closing price

-ema_20: 20 month exponential moving average of close price
+- **ema_20**: 20-month exponential moving average of closing price

-Each ticker output contains exactly 24 rows representing two years of monthly data.
+Each ticker output contains **exactly 24 rows**, representing two years of monthly data.

+---

-Running the Script
+## Running the Script

 Execute the main processing script using: